The UK Northern collective draws upon ancient mystical traditions to create music that aims to inspire audiences to engage with environmental issues.

-Manchester, Sheffield and Doncaster collective Electric Sufi, whose music is inspired by Muslim, Christian and Humanist cosmologies, release the single O Ignis Spiritus ahead of their debut album Breathe In Love, due out early summer 2023.
+Manchester, Sheffield and Doncaster collective Electric Sufi, whose music is inspired by Muslim, Christian and Humanist cosmologies, release their debut album Breathe In Love, which fearures the track O Ignis Spiritus.
 Blending electronica, Sufi singing and Arabic instrumental virtuosity, the trio aim to promote engagement with climate change issues through their music, drawing traditions together rather than pushing them apart.

 With its bed of electronic drones and ebow guitar setting the scene, Electric Sufi’s interpretation of O Ignis Spiritus, a mediaeval chant by St. Hildegarde, is a mesmeric performance that sees a Muslim Sufi woman singing ancient Christian music written by a Christian woman.
 This embodies their mission of bringing traditions and ideologies together in a harmonious and creative way to precipitate solving the biggest issues of the day like climate change and societal division.
 Producer Rupert Till from the band says of O Ignis Spiritus: “it’s a perfect introduction to our sound and what we’re looking to achieve.
 Mixing ancient melodies and song from various cultures with cutting edge recording techniques and our own personal backgrounds is an expression of what can be achieved in the world when differences are set aside and we all work together.
 Climate change in particular is the main challenge facing us all and togetherness is a great facilitator for bringing about the change in mindset needed to resolve such big issues”.

 Utilising tuning based on the Solfeggio Frequencies, an ancient six-tone scale said by some to be incorporated in Gregorian chants and other sacred music, some research suggests that the pitch 528Hz on which the song is centred has healing properties and can help with relaxation.